Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Limitations

 \section{Limitations}

 While our proposed method has achieved commendable performance improvement on multiple datasets, there are several limitations that we aim to address in future work.
 First, we plan to investigate more lightweight approaches, such as employing advanced networks to further reduce the parameter and computation cost.
-Additionally, we will explore strategies that consistently yield further improvements across all benchmarks.